-Bali, nice to be back
+Bali, it’s nice to be back!

 by Pascal